HP TECH TAKES /...

 To avoid getting left in the lurch, you need a processor that can execute tasks quickly.
 Most modern processors are entirely adequate for general computing, but designers, artists, engineers, and gamers typically require additional performance.

-A processor’s clock speed and gigahertz rating (GHz) is generally measured in clock speed and overall GHz, which helps to describe the potential output.
-Processors with a higher GHz rating offer a higher clock speed and thus better performance for visual-heavy tasks.
+A CPU's clock speed is measured in gigahertz (GHz).
+Processors with a higher GHz rating offer a higher clock speed and thus better performance for visual-heavy tasks like gaming.

 When looking through many HP computers, you’re likely to notice a range of helpful processor features, the primary being higher output from multi-core processors.
 These processors use a single chipset to hold multiple cores, an improvement that eases the strain from completing multiple tasks simultaneously.